 The first step of the installation project is to lay out where the fence and all posts will go.
 Use mason line to locate the perimeter of the fence and marking paint to locate all of the post holes.
 As soon as you start digging you will lose your center point, so draw an X and extend the lines about a foot off the center point of the post so you can locate the center point later after the hole is dug.
 See our in-depth guide to laying out a fence for detailed information on how to lay out the posts, find utilities, and get straight lines and perfectly square corners.

 The next step is to install all of the fence posts that the rails and pickets will eventually attach to to complete the fence.
 The most common type of post is a 4×4 pressure treated post or a 4×4 cedar post.

 Digging the Post Holes

 Once all of the material has been acquired and the fence has been laid out, it’s time to start digging.
+First, call your utility companies or locating service such as 811 to ensure all utilities are marked out and follow any local safety or legal guidelines before digging.
 Use a post hole digger to dig down about 2-3 feet per post.
 Consider renting a post hole auger if you have many posts to dig.
 Remove excess dirt so it is not in your way for the rest of the project.
 It’s important that the posts are installed at least 2 feet deep, but for gate posts or posts that are taller than 6 feet the depth of the post should be at least 3 feet.

 Setting the Posts